 ITE focuses on providing a platform to achieve technical excellence both for the profession and the individual.
 ITE Publications link you to cutting edge information in transportation where changes are constantly emerging and research is on-going (with discounted prices for members).
-ITE provides a certification process through its Professional Traffic Operations Engineer®, Professional Transportation Planner®, and Road Safety Professional® that demonstrate requisite knowledge, skill and ability in the specialized application of traffic operations engineering.
+ITE provides certification programs such as the Professional Traffic Operations Engineer®, Professional Transportation Planner®, and Road Safety Professional® that demonstrate requisite knowledge, skill and ability in these specialized applications.
 ITE provides the most open invitation of any professional society to share your passion for transportation through research using the platform of the Technical Councils – an area where many of the profession’s emerging topics (pedestrian facilities, neighborhood traffic, parking) originate prior to development of standards and handbooks.
 They develop informational reports, recommended practices and handbooks for use by the profession.

 ITE affords its members numerous means to share information.
 Through ITE organized meetings our members can build their circle of professional acquaintances from other peer agencies and firms, develop relationships that last a career.
 ITE provides a platform for this networking – through its meetings, councils and leadership opportunities.
 Our members can share experiences and perspectives on issues with people they grow to know – and be only one email or call away from support and advice.

 ITE produces a monthly magazine (ITE Journal) and a quarterly newsletter for the Western District members (WesternITE), has specialized technical newsletters from Councils, web sites (both International and Western District), a web-based membership directory, topic-related ListServ’s (discussion groups) and Washington Weekly (an update of current issues in transportation from Washington DC).
 These all provide avenues for our members to stay abreast of current issues, share information, build lasting professional relationships and participate with a group focused on transportation and traffic engineering and planning – who have a passion for the profession.